whitecube/php-prices/README.md

 $steak = Price::EUR(1850)   // Steak costs €18.50/kg
     ->setUnits(1.476)       // Customer had 1.476kg, excl. total is €27.31
     ->setVat(6)             // There is 6% VAT, incl. total is €28.95
-    ->addTax(50)            // There also is a €0.50/kg tax (before VAT), incl. total is €29,73 ->addDiscount(-100);    // We granted a €1.00/kg discount (before VAT), incl. total is €28,16
+    ->addTax(50)            // There also is a €0.50/kg tax (before VAT), incl. total is €29,74 ->addDiscount(-100);    // We granted a €1.00/kg discount (before VAT), incl. total is €28,17
 ```

 It is common practice and always best to work with amounts represented in **the smallest currency unit (minor values)** such as "cents".

-There are several convenient ways to obtain a `Price` instance :
+There are several convenient ways to obtain a `Price` instance:

 | Method                                           | Using major values                | Using minor values                  | Defining units                            |
 | :----------------------------------------------- | :-------------------------------- | :---------------------------------- | :---------------------------------------- |